stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 torrential, while a constant fusillade of thunder brought sleeplessness to thousands.
 Blake was utterly frantic in his fear for the lighting system, and tried to telephone the company around 1 a.m., though by that time service had been temporarily cut off in the interest of safety.
-He recorded everything in his diary&mdash;the large, nervous, and often undecipherable hieroglyphs telling their own story of growing frenzy and despair, and of entries scrawled blindly in the dark.
+He recorded everything in his diary--the large, nervous, and often undecipherable hieroglyphs telling their own story of growing frenzy and despair, and of entries scrawled blindly in the dark.

   He had to keep the house dark in order to see out the window, and it appears that most of his time was spent at his desk, peering anxiously through the rain across the glistening miles of downtown roofs at the constellation of distant lights marking Federal Hill.
-Now and then he would fumblingly make an entry in his diary, so that detached phrases such as &ldquo;The lights must not go&rdquo;; &ldquo;It knows where I am&rdquo;; &ldquo;I must destroy it&rdquo;;
+Now and then he would fumblingly make an entry in his diary, so that detached phrases such as  "The lights must not go ";  "It knows where I am ";  "I must destroy it ";
-and &ldquo;It is calling to me, but perhaps it means no injury this time&rdquo;; are found scattered down two of the pages.
+and  "It is calling to me, but perhaps it means no injury this time "; are found scattered down two of the pages.

   Then the lights went out all over the city.
-It happened at 2:12 a.m. according to power-house records, but Blake&rsquo;s diary gives no indication of the time.
-The entry is merely, &ldquo;Lights out&mdash;God help me.&rdquo; On Federal Hill there were watchers as anxious as he, and rain-soaked knots of men paraded the square and alleys around the evil church with umbrella-shaded candles, electric flashlights, oil lanterns, crucifixes, and obscure charms of the many sorts common to southern Italy.
+It happened at 2:12 a.m. according to power-house records, but Blake's diary gives no indication of the time.
+The entry is merely,  "Lights out--God help me. " On Federal Hill there were watchers as anxious as he, and rain-soaked knots of men paraded the square and alleys around the evil church with umbrella-shaded candles, electric flashlights, oil lanterns, crucifixes, and obscure charms of the many sorts common to southern Italy.
 They blessed each flash of lightning, and made cryptical